Azure/azure-cosmos-db-emulator-docker/README.md

-# Azure DocumentDB Emulator Docker Container
+# Azure Cosmos DB Emulator Docker Container

-This repository contains the scripts required to install and run the  [Azure DocumentDB Emulator](https://docs.microsoft.com/azure/documentdb/documentdb-nosql-local-emulator) as a Docker container.
+This repository contains the scripts required to install and run the  [Azure Cosmos DB Emulator](https://docs.microsoft.com/azure/documentdb/documentdb-nosql-local-emulator) as a Docker container.

 You can fetch the image from Docker Hub by running `docker pull Microsoft/azure-documentdb-emulator`.

-## About the Azure DocumentDB service
+## About the Azure Cosmos DB service
-[DocumentDB](https://azure.microsoft.com/services/documentdb/) is Microsoft's multi-tenant, globally distributed database system designed to enable developers to build planet scale applications.
-DocumentDB allows you to elastically scale both, throughput and storage across any number of geographical regions.
-The service offers guaranteed low latency at P99, 99.99% high availability, predictable throughput, and multiple well-defined consistency models, all backed by comprehensive SLAs.
-By virtue of its schema-agnostic and write optimized database engine, by default DocumentDB is capable of automatically indexing all the data it ingests and serve SQL, MongoDB, and JavaScript language-integrated queries in a scale-independent manner.
-As a cloud service, DocumentDB is carefully engineered with multi-tenancy and global distribution from the ground up.
+[Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/introduction) is Microsoft's globally distributed, multi-model database.
+With the click of a button, Azure Cosmos DB enables you to elastically and independently scale throughput and storage across any number of Azure's geographic regions.
+It offers throughput, latency, availability, and consistency guarantees with comprehensive service level agreements (SLAs), something no other database service can offer.

-## About the Azure DocumentDB emulator
+## About the Azure Cosmos DB emulator

-The Azure DocumentDB Emulator provides a local environment that emulates the Azure DocumentDB service for development purposes.
-Using the DocumentDB Emulator, you can develop and test your application locally, without creating an Azure subscription or incurring any costs.
-When you're satisfied with how your application is working in the DocumentDB Emulator, you can switch to using an Azure DocumentDB account in the cloud.
+The Azure Cosmos DB Emulator provides a local environment that emulates the Azure Cosmos DB service for development purposes.
+Using the emulator, you can develop and test your application locally, without creating an Azure subscription or incurring any costs.
+When you're satisfied with how your application is working in the Azure Cosmos DB Emulator, you can switch to using an Azure Cosmos DB account in the cloud.

 ## Running inside Docker

-The DocumentDB Emulator can be run on Docker Windows containers.
+The Azure Cosmos DB Emulator can be run on Docker Windows containers.
 The emulator does not work on Linux containers.

 Once you have [Docker for Windows](https://www.docker.com/docker-windows) installed, you can pull the Emulator image from Docker Hub by running the following command from your favorite shell (cmd.exe, PowerShell, etc.).

 ```
-docker pull Microsoft/azure-documentdb-emulator
+docker pull microsoft/azure-cosmosdb-emulator
 ```
 To start the image, run the following commands.

 ```
-md %LOCALAPPDATA%\DocumentDBEmulatorCert 2>nul
+md %LOCALAPPDATA%\CosmosDBEmulatorCert 2>nul
-docker run -v %LOCALAPPDATA%\DocumentDBEmulatorCert:c:\DocumentDBEmulator\DocumentDBEmulatorCert -P -t -i mominag/documentdb_emulator
+docker run -v %LOCALAPPDATA%\CosmosDBEmulatorCert:c:\CosmosDBEmulator\CosmosDBEmulatorCert -P -t -i microsoft/azure-cosmosdb-emulator
 ```

 The response looks similar to the following: